Bryson-Palmer/Day-Planner/README.md

 ```

 ## Attributions
-* Photo by fauxels from Pexels
+* Business photo by fauxels from Pexels
-* Photo by Andrea Piacquadio from Pexels
+* Exercise photo by Andrea Piacquadio from Pexels
-* Photo by August de Richelieu from Pexels
+* Family photo by August de Richelieu from Pexels